The National Office Team

 All areas within the ABMDR National Office work closely together and are accountable to the Executive Officer and the National Management Board.
 The National Management Board and the ABMDR are governed by the ABMDR Constitution.

 The ABMDR relies on its network to being able to help patients and donors.

-Australian Red Cross Blood Service bone marrow donor centres: The donor centres are responsible for the management of the donor panel including recruitment, counselling and advocacy to the donors at all stages of the donation process.
+Australian Red Cross Lifeblood Bone Marrow Donor Centres: The donor centres are responsible for the management of the donor panel including recruitment, counselling and advocacy to the donors at all stages of the donation process.